- How do I register my child for Mill Valley Soccer?

 I don’t want to coach, what else can I do?

 While coaches and assistant coaches are always needed, we also need volunteer referees in our 1st - 3rd Grade divisions, Team Photographers to capture the moments throughout the season, Team Managers to handle snacks and communications, and more.
 Also, one of our biggest events is SoccerFest, which occurs each Labor Day.
-We depend on the support of over 100 volunteers who work a 2-4 hour shift at this amazing event.
+We depend on volunteer support to work a 2-4 hour shift at this amazing event.
 For a complete list of volunteer opportunities, see our Volunteer Roles page.
-Additionally, if you are interested in learning more about Committee or Board opportunities, please contact: email@example.com.
+Additionally, if you are interested in learning more about Committee or Board opportunities, please contact: firstname.lastname@example.org.

 I volunteered, but was still charged a $50 Fee?
 Why, and how do I get that back?